FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 </fixr:group>
 ```

-Here is a snippet from an external schema that defines this attribute.
+Here is a snippet from an external schema that defines this element.
 This is not specific to FIX TagValue and can be defined in a general external schema, avoiding the need for a schema specific to FIX TagValue.
 Using encoding information for cardinality fields instead of an explicit field provides a cleaner logical design, especially when some of the encodings used do not require such an element.

 ```xml
 <xs:element name="numInGroup">